custplace/request-logger/README.md

 You can now test the package by visiting /test.

-You can disable package by sitting enabled function in configuration file to false.

 And you're done!

-Now every request that goes through your application will be logged and saved inside the collection you already specified in configuration file.
+Now every request under ``log middleware`` will be logged and saved inside the collection you already specified in configuration file.

 Thanks for using this package and I hope it'll help you in your further applications.